This Data Processing Agreement (“DPA”) is an addendum to the Terms of Service between Analyzati and the customer.

 Organizational and technical security measures

-All of the data that we do track is kept fully secured, encrypted, and hosted on servers in Netherlands.
+All of the data that we do track is kept fully secured, encrypted, and hosted on servers in Amsterdam, The Netherlands and Paris, France.
 This ensures that all of the website data is being covered by the European Union’s strict laws on data privacy.
 Your visitor data never leaves the EU and EU-owned cloud infrastructure.

 For encryption, we use HTTPS in transit and the hashing process at rest.
 Our hashing process is much stronger than encryption.
 Encryption implies that there’s a key that can decrypt and reveal the raw data.
 In our database, the raw IP address and User Agent are rendered completely inaccessible to anyone, including ourselves.
 In addition to this, we use strict firewall rules and private encrypted networking.
 We keep offsite backups with replication including strong crypt passwords.